Scarsrcool10/dotfiles/README.md

 # dotfiles
 # Do the thang!
 WEE

+# NOTE
+This repo assumes two things.
+1. Must be using iTerm2.
+Mac default terminal doesn't work well with this custom bash.
+2. Working dir needs to be `$HOME/dev`

 To utilize these awesomesauce dotfiles, do the following.

 1. clone down this repo at `$HOME/dev/`